Our company

 Kevin Eddy

-Culinary Creative Group
+The Culinary Creative Group

-Partner & Executive Chef
+Partner & Culinary Director

 Carrie Baird

-Chef Carrie Baird has made a name for herself over the last two decades leading kitchens in some of the most highly-regarded restaurants in Denver, Colorado.
-Baird’s signature style fuses locally-sourced ingredients with healthy twists on classic and innovative, new dishes.
-Baird competed on Season 15 of Bravo’s “Top Chef” where she quickly became a fan favorite and was a top 4 finalist.
-In the spring of 2019, Baird was a contestant on Food Network’s “Beat Bobby Flay” and beat him handily with her Pork Green Chili Huevos Rancheros.
-She was an All-Star judge on “Top Chef” Season 18, judging 8 episodes of the season.
+Baird competed on Season 15 of Bravo’s Top Chef, quickly becoming a fan favorite and finishing as a top 4 finalist.
+In the spring of 2019, she was a contestant on Food Network’s Beat Bobby Flay and handily defeated him with her Pork Green Chili Huevos Rancheros.
+She later appeared as an All-Star judge on Top Chef Season 18, judging eight episodes.

-Culinary Creative Group
+The Culinary Creative Group

-Partner & Executive Chef
+Partner & Culinary Director

 Blake edmunds

-Blake Edmunds is a seasoned, Colorado native chef who is passionate, creative and behind some of your favorite menus in Denver.
-Before joining The Culinary Creative Group in 2015 to open Bar Dough in 2015, Edmunds worked in acclaimed restaurants around the United States, including: La Cabro d’Or (France), Le Bernardin (New York), the Restaurant at Meadowood (California), Ubuntu (Napa), Haven (Oakland), Sweet Basil (Vail) and Fruition in Denver.After serving as executive chef at Señor Bear, Edmunds was an integral part of opening award-winning Mister Oso in the RiNo neighborhood.
-Señor Bear and Mister Oso capture Edmund’s creativity, his innovative vision and dedication to his craft by delivering Latin American cuisine in a vibrant, fun environment.
-Both concepts have received numerous accolades, like being named as a brunch stop in Denver by The New York Times for 36 Hours, recognized as a “Taste Worth Traveling For” by Thrillist and Chase and was listed as one of Denver’s best 100 restaurants in Westword for 2022.
+Señor Bear and Mister Oso capture Edmunds’s creativity, innovative vision, and dedication to his craft by delivering Latin American cuisine in a vibrant, fun environment.
+Both concepts have received numerous accolades, including being named a brunch spot in Denver by The New York Times for 36 Hours, recognized as a “Taste Worth Traveling For” by Thrillist and Chase, and listed among Denver’s top 100 restaurants in Westword for 2024.

-Culinary Creative Group
+The Culinary Creative Group

-Managing Partner & General Manager
+Managing Partner & Recruiting-HR Manager

 Nicole Westerman

-Culinary Creative Group
+The Culinary Creative Group

-Culinary Creative Group
+The Culinary Creative Group

 Director of Events & Catering